Skip to main content

 • Exercise ∞ Regular physical activity, particularly activities that improve insulin sensitivity like both aerobic and resistance training, can help normalize SHBG levels.
 By improving the body’s metabolic health, exercise addresses one of the root causes of SHBG dysregulation.

 Aromatase is an enzyme found in various tissues, most notably fat cells, that converts testosterone into estradiol.
-While some estrogen is essential for male health (regulating libido, bone density, and cognitive function), excessive aromatization can lead to an unfavorable hormonal balance, contributing to like water retention, gynecomastia, and mood changes.
+While some estrogen is essential for male health (regulating libido, bone density, and cognitive function), excessive aromatization can lead to an unfavorable hormonal balance, contributing to side effects like water retention, gynecomastia, and mood changes.
 This is why protocols for men often include an aromatase inhibitor like Anastrozole.
 Lifestyle factors, however, can significantly reduce the burden on such medications.

 1. Body Composition ∞ Since adipose tissue is a primary site of aromatase activity, higher body fat levels directly correlate with increased conversion of testosterone to estrogen.
 A consistent exercise regimen combined with a supportive diet that promotes fat loss is the most effective long-term strategy for controlling aromatase activity.